wilkens-teaching/info4940-s24/schedule.md

 ## Week 8
 ### Tues, 3/12
-* Lecture: LLMs in code: Zero-shot methods
+* Lecture: LLMs in code: Finetuning and zero-shot methods
 * Due: Datasheet for dataset; brief account of experimental progress

 ### Thurs, 3/14